-The novel "Gadsby" by E. V. Wright is written as a lipogram; it has 50,000 words in it without a single occurrence of the letter e st A lipogram (leipogrammatos: leaving out a letter) is a kind of constrained writing or word game consisting of writing paragraphs in which a particular letter or group of letters is avoided
+The novel "Gadsby" by E. V. Wright is written as a lipogram^{}; it has 50,000 words in it without a single occurrence of the letter e

 "A Void", translated from the original French "La Disparition" (The Disappearance), is a 300-page lipogrammatic novel, written in 1969 by Georges Perec, entirely without using the letter e (except for the author's name)